How long should you rest between sets? 1 minute? 3 minutes? 5?

 In other words, are the weights light, moderate, heavy or very heavy?

-The Optimal Rest Time Between Sets For Muscle Growth (AKA Hypertrophy)
+How Long Should You Rest Between Sets For Muscle Growth (AKA Hypertrophy)

 The idea is that you should be lifting weights that are moderately heavy.

 This means that you should only be able to perform 7-12 repetitions per set with whatever weight you are using.
 Not more than 12.
 (We have an entire article on how many sets and reps you should do here)

 This is important.
 If you wait too long or go too soon, then you can negate the effects of hypertrophy training.

 Set your timer.